waynodiablo/Oystercard/rails/README.md

 Rails is, well...like being 'on rails'.
 There are fewer decisions for you to make, and more decisions that are made for you.
 It's 'opinionated'.
 It favours _convention over configuration_ - the trick to enjoying Rails is to know the conventions and stick to them wherever possible.

-> You will find Rails infinitely easier to understand if you try to build a diagram of how all the parts fit together.
-You can iterate throughout the week. _There are lots of parts, and your biggest danger is getting overwhelmed._ Make sure you have a map with you!
+## Learning objectives

+### Goals for the week

+Ask yourself the same two questions:

+* Are you having fun?

+* Are you a better developer than you were yesterday?

+#### Primary goal

+By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

+* **Can you use Rails and its conventions to build a web app?**

+#### Secondary goal

+To help you towards your primary goal, your secondary goal will be to produce a diagram of how all the parts of Rails interact.

+* Draw the diagram on Tuesday.
+* Each morning, update the diagram with your latest understanding.

+Your diagram can include boxes for every directory and file inside a standard Rails app.

 ## This Week's Project: Yelp